sandialabs/sudoku-online/specifications/server_api.md

 ### List Actions

-*URL*: `/sudoku/request/list_actions`
+*URL*: `/sudoku/request/list_cell_actions`

 *Body*: No body required.

-*Response*: List of actions with both internal name and user-visible name and cost.
+*Response*: List of actions that the user can take on a cell with both internal name and user-visible name and cost.

 Example response: